joboccara/my-media-store/README.md

 ## Initial state

-You have a `products_controller` allowing to list all the products by kind.
+You have a `products_controller` allowing to list all the available products by kind.
-Users can browse them and download them.
-Their downloaded list is available in the `downloads_controller`.
+Users can browse them, add items to their library and download them.
+Their library is available in the `downloads_controller`.

 Now let's start and open [instructions/iteration1.md](instructions/iteration1.md) for the first iteration.
 We provide minimal tests for each iteration to guide you (see `iteration_x_test.rb`), but you can write more if you want/need.